 Not paying rent

-If a tenant fails to pay their rent on time, the landlord can notify DHCR of their intent to evict the tenant.
-The landlord needs DHCR’s permission before they can procced with legal eviction proceeding.

 Failing to meet an obligation cited in the lease and damaging the housing unit

 If the landlord finds out that the tenant is damaging the housing unit in any way (which is an obligation cited in the lease), they can issue what is called a “Notice to Cure” that informs the tenant that they need to rectify the problem or face eviction.
 For example, if the landlord finds out that the tenant is using heavy machinery and damaging the walls and creating noise or unsafe situations for other tenants, the landlord can issue a “Notice to Cure,” which in this case would mean that they stop using the machinery.